Nimus7035/TanachProject/SamplePrograms/05TheMasoreticAndHebrewTexts/00Readme.txt

 learn the names of the books of the Bible in Hebrew.
 But there is one caveat if you use this web site.
 It has the Masoretic and the Hebrew reversed.
 So if you want the Masoretic text click on the Hebrew link, and vice versa.
+(See Codicil below.)

 So how do you download a copy of the Masoretic and Hebrew Tanachs from the Snunit site?
 One method is to navigate to each page and